 It all starts with plaque.
 You know that sticky, colorless film of bacteria that forms on your teeth?
 That’s plaque.
 If you don’t remove it with daily brushing and flossing, it hardens into tartar (also called calculus).
 Tartar can build up both above and below your gum line, and unlike plaque, you can’t brush it away at home.
 It creates a rough surface that attracts even more plaque, irritating your gums and leading to inflammation.
 This is why professional dental cleanings are so important—they’re the only way to safely remove tartar and stop the cycle before it progresses to periodontitis.

-Health Conditions That Increase Your Risk
+Which Health Conditions Increase Your Risk?

 Your oral health is deeply connected to your overall health.
 Certain medical conditions can make you more susceptible to gum disease by affecting your body’s inflammatory response or weakening your immune system.
 For example, people with diabetes, rheumatoid arthritis, or Crohn’s disease have a higher risk of developing periodontitis.
 Similarly, health issues that compromise your immune system, such as leukemia or HIV/AIDS, can make it harder for your body to fight off the bacteria that cause gum infections.
 It’s crucial to let your dentist know about your full health history so they can create a care plan that addresses your unique needs and helps protect your gums.